mdobydullah/larapal/README.md

     'customerEmail' => "customer@email.com",
 );

-// Now do the express checkout
+// Now do the express checkout.
+If you don't like to pass custom fields, then remove $customFields.
-$paypal->doExpressCheckout(123.45, 'LaraPal Test Checkout', 'invoice_id', 'USD', false, $customFields); // if you don't like to pass custom fields, then remove $customFields from here.
+$paypal->doExpressCheckout(123.45, 'LaraPal Test Checkout', 'invoice_id', 'USD', false, $customFields);

 // multiple payment
 $items = array(